andela-technology/qualified-docs/content/reference/features/challenges/code/language-generator.md

           value: Hello, Qualified!
 ```

-Let's break it down quick.
-So we've got our `entry_point` as `say_hello`.
+Let's break it down.
+Our `entry_point` is `say_hello`.

 ```yaml
 entry_point: say_hello
 ```

-Since this is translated into multiple languages it's shown snake-cased here, but it will translate into the appropriate casing for each language.
+Since this is translated into multiple languages, it's shown snake-cased here, but it will translate into the appropriate casing for each language.
 In JavaScript, it would become `sayHello` automatically.

-You'll notice we designated a `return_type` of `String`
+You'll notice we designated a `return_type` of `String`:

 ```yaml
 return_type: String
 ```

-This must be specified especially when translating into strong-typed languages.
-Checkout Supported Types for all the available types `return_type` could be.
+This must be specified.
+Check out Supported Types for all the available types `return_type` could be.

-Next we have our `parameters`
+Next is a `parameters` entry:

 ```yaml
 parameters: